 The Boston Tea party was one of the pivotal moments that lead to the birth of this great nation.
 The Lexington Battle Green, properly known as Lexington Common, is in the historic town of Lexington, Massachusetts.
 It was at this site that the opening shots of the Battles of Lexington and Concord were fired on April 19, 1775, starting the American Revolutionary War.

 The growth of textile mills in Lowell, Massachusetts started the American Industrial Revolution.
 The infamous Salem Witch Trial in 1692 took place in Salem, Massachusetts.
-Technology created in the elite universities in the state were responsible for the Internet Revolution and the state is a leader in the forthcoming, or perhaps current, Artificial Intelligence Revolution.
+Technology created in the elite universities in the state was responsible for the Internet Revolution and the state is a leader in the forthcoming, or perhaps current, Artificial Intelligence Revolution.
 Boston is a leader in biotech too.
 In short, Massachusetts has always played a notable role in the biggest trends in the country.

 15. Neighborhood Diversity – A Place for Everyone

 The Boston area has some of the most diverse neighborhoods in the country.
 For example, Boston's Dorchester neighborhood ranks as the 8th most diverse zip code in the country by one survey.
-The cost of a home may vary significantly in price depending on where homebuyers purchase real estate.
+The cost of a home may vary significantly in price depending on where home buyers purchase real estate.
 A modest-sized home within 20 minutes from downtown Boston could cost $700,000 or more.
-On the other hand, a similar single-family home 45 minutes outside of Boston might sell for between $300,000 and $400,000.
+On the other hand, a similar single-family home 45 minutes outside of Boston might sell for between $400,000 and $500,000.

 The median price of a single-family in Massachusetts in 2021 was $530,00 compared to $460,0000 in 2020 and $413,000 in 2019, according to the Massachusetts Association of Realtors.
 The median condo price in 2021 was $470,000, $419,400 in 2020, and $390,000 in 2019.